 These are the three ways I’ve been able to lose fat and reshape my figure.

 - Watch my calories and keep them to the recommended limit using an app such as Lose it.
 In this method I did not pay attention to macros in other words I did not try to stay low carb.
 This is probably one of the slowest methods that I’ve gone through but it still works, creating a caloric deficit and thereby the body uses your stored fat.
 Its also the simplest method.
+Use a progressive calorie daily total adjustment for plateaus.

 - Going super low carb, less than 50g a day, high protein and a lot of spinach, and low fat too (not “Keto”).
 Spinach is it good appetite suppressant and diuretic meaning helps you lose water weight.
 I did not exercise in this plan.
 This is the fastest method I have used, but not for the faint of heart.
 Expect moodiness and use supplements such as MCT oil and others to help with moods and energy swings.

 - Watching my calories as well as exercising.
 I would exercise in the morning before I had eaten anything, taking my BCAAs and pre-workout supplement, I would do 30 minutes of cardio and 30 minutes of weight training.
 I felt awesome after my workouts, I could feel my body changing quickly and I had way more energy and positive attitude.
 Other than food, exercise can uplift your mood as well and it’s probably one of the healthier ways of doing that.
 I would still watch macros, about 50g of whole wheat, which is a 1/2 cup.
 Best way to have this was my flat bread, recipe here.
 No extreme mood swings, if anything I was happier.
+Use a progressive calorie daily total adjustment for plateaus.

 To be honest keto never worked for me longer than a week.
 I’ve tried it twice now, I didn’t have long-lasting results, a lot of mood swings.
 Maybe it was just my body type, I don’t know because I’ve seen other people have success or say that they do.
 What I found is keto give you a false sense that in order lose weight you will never be hungry because you just load up on fats, so you have the expectation going into it that you’re not going to be hungry.
 I think that’s false.
 I don’t think I ever lost weight on any plan that did not make me hungry at some point.
 I think you may be hungry, because that’s your body singling to you “hey I’m using up your fat preserves, I don’t like this I wish to survive, eat more food!”
 So going in with an expectation of never being hungry I think is not good, and loading up on more fats has not done positive things for me.
 I did keto while watching my calories, still didn’t get the results I was looking for.
 The other 3 above were more effective.
 When I watched carbs I was also low fat.